 A frog tattoo is a happy symbol that shows the world you are person who is undergoing your own transformation and evolution.
 It can also mean that you are person who sees the best in others and values helping them realize their potential.
 Tattoos are very personal to each individual, but hopefully understanding more about frog symbols and mythology will bring even deeper meaning to your tattoo.

-Organizations that Protect Frogs and Other Amphibians
+How You Can Help Frogs and Other Amphibians

 Around the world, frogs and other amphibians are in peril.
 To begin, frogs have very porous skin, which allows them to breathe (along with their mouth) and absorb moisture.
 Because of this, frogs are extremely susceptible to pathogens and chemicals in their environment – which includes water and land.17